 Skip navigation

-An alumna: Explore the Master's in Education - Educational Leadership program at Regent (online / Virginia).
+An alumna: Explore the med educational leadership program at Regent University.

 M.Ed. in Educational Leadership

-Enhance Your Influence Through A Master’s In Educational Leadership
+Enhance Your Influence Through an M.Ed. in Educational Leadership

 If you want to be at the forefront in education, you need the foresight to identify what effective school leadership looks like and how to achieve and sustain it.
-Regent’s Master of Education in Educational Leadership will help you advance in your career as an influential leader in the field of education.
-The primary knowledge-base for this program is the Interstate School Leaders Licensure (ISLLC) Standards.
+Regent’s Master of Education (M.Ed.) in Educational Leadership will help you advance in your career as an influential leader in the field of education.
+The primary knowledge base for this program is the Professional Standards for Educational Leaders (PSEL).
 Approved by the Commonwealth of Virginia Department of Education to provide the Administration & Supervision pre-K-12 add-on endorsement for individuals who already hold a professional teaching license or pupil personnel license.

 Online